7 Doctor Recommended Vaccines for Seniors

 - Valacyclovir (Valtrex)

-Since Shingles can be especially painful, taking a cool bath or using a cold, wet compress may help relieve the itching and pain of the rash.
+Since shingles can be especially painful, taking a cool bath or using a cold, wet compress may help relieve the itching and pain of the rash.

 For seniors, complications from shingles can lead to serious, long-term health problems.
 The complications from shingles range from bacterial skin infections that can cause scarring to hearing and vision loss, nerve damage in the hands and feet and postherpetic neuralgia (PHN).

 A vaccine, Shingrix, is available and is highly recommended for adults ages 50 and older.
 The vaccine is given in two doses, two to six months apart.
+Even if you have had shingles in the past, you can still take this vaccine to prevent a future outbreak.

 Diphtheria is an infection of the nose and/or throat.
 Bacteria from the infection attaches to the lining of the respiratory system and produces a toxin (poison) that can cause weakness, sore throat, fever and swelling in the neck.
 The infection makes it increasingly difficult to breathe and swallow.